ne0nx/svg2png/README.md

 # svg2png
-Converter svg files in png.
+Converter svg files to png.
 Supports changes of color and size.
 The application supports MAC (OS X)

 # Download